Duroktar/what-src/README.md

 *the web-server is also available as an `express-middleware` module, or a complete standalone application.

-Opening a local filepath from javascript in your browser is not possible, so the `@what-src/express` server is responsible for opening the requested file in the correct editor on your system at the correct location. *To do this it uses the [open-editor](https://github.com/sindresorhus/open-editor#readme) package from [@sindresorhus](https://github.com/sindresorhus)
+Opening a local filepath from javascript in your browser is not possible so the `@what-src/express` server is responsible for opening the requested file in the correct editor on your system at the correct location. *To do this it uses the [open-editor](https://github.com/sindresorhus/open-editor#readme) package from [@sindresorhus](https://github.com/sindresorhus)